VictoriaArg/VictoriaArg/README.md

 </p>

 <p>
-I'm currently looking for new opportunities to grow as an Elixir developer, but I'm also interested in front end develpment with javascript frameworks.
+I'm currently looking for new opportunities to grow as an Elixir developer, but I'm also interested in front end development with javascript frameworks.
 </p>